maximtrp/scikit-posthocs/README.rst

 - Multiple comparisons post-hoc tests (ported from R's `PMCMR <https://cran.r-project.org/web/packages/PMCMR/index.html>`_ package):

-  - Conover's, Dunn's, and Nemenyi's tests for use with Kruskal-Wallis test.
+  - Conover, Dunn, and Nemenyi tests for use with Kruskal-Wallis test.
-  - Quade's, van Waerden's, and Durbin's tests.
+  - Quade, van Waerden, and Durbin tests.
-  - Conover's and Nemenyi's tests for use with Friedman test.
+  - Conover and Nemenyi tests for use with Friedman test.
-  - Student's T test, Mann-Whitney U test, and TukeyHSD tests.
+  - Student T test, Mann-Whitney U test, Wilcoxon T test, and TukeyHSD tests.

   All tests are capable of p adjustments for multiple pairwise comparisons.